anushkasingh1701/BiometricAudioWatermarking/README.md

-# Secure Audio Watermarking System 🎵🔐
+# Biometric Audio Watermarking System for Copyright Protection 🎵🔐

 This project provides a secure and offline method for protecting audio content ownership using invisible watermarking and two-factor authentication (2FA).
 Unlike traditional copyright protection systems that rely on cloud storage or centralized databases, this system embeds all ownership and licensing data directly into the audio file itself.